But he will only tell you what you want to hear.

 You are making the pathway for anxiety stronger in your brain

-Googling your symptoms is absolutely fine if you get the answers you seek and leave them.
+Googling your symptoms is fine if you get the answers you seek and leave them.

-However, it is not fine if it is something that you habitually do when you are feeling anxious.
+However, it is not OK if it is something that you habitually do when you are feeling anxious.

-In the long run, what you are doing, is preparing a well-trodden path in your brain that alerts you to do this each time you feel anxious.
+In the long run, you are preparing a well-trodden path in your brain that alerts you to do this each time you feel anxious.

-Let’s take the example of having chest pain, assuming that you have been given the all-clear medically.
+Let’s take the example of chest pain, assuming you have been given the all-clear medically.

 You get the pain and probably a whole selection of other symptoms, and bang, the thoughts start.